 Introduction & Context

-Segregation-tendency assessment is a rapid, empirical screening tool that quantifies how likely a free-flowing, dry granular mixture is to demix during handling, conveying, or storage.
-In Process Engineering it is the first filter that formulators, packaging engineers, and QA/QC teams apply when designing breakfast cereals, snack mixes, pharmaceutical granules, cement blends or any multi-particulate consumer product where visible layer separation is considered a quality failure.
-The method is intentionally pragmatic: by combining only the difference in mean particle size and the difference in bulk density it produces a dimensionless Segregation Number that can be compared to industry benchmarks without detailed powder-rheology rigs or DEM simulations.
-When extra rigour is required, the Hausner ratio is simultaneously evaluated to capture flowability as an additional segregation driver.
+Segregation‑tendency assessment is a rapid, empirical screening tool that quantifies how likely a free‑flowing, dry granular mixture is to demix during handling, conveying, or storage.
+In Process Engineering it is the first filter that formulators, packaging engineers, and QA/QC teams apply when designing breakfast cereals, snack mixes, pharmaceutical granules, cement blends or any multi‑particulate consumer product where visible layer separation is considered a quality failure.
+The method is intentionally pragmatic: by combining only the difference in mean particle size and the difference in bulk density it produces a dimensionless Segregation Number that can be compared to industry benchmarks without detailed powder‑rheology rigs or DEM simulations.
+When extra rigour is required, the Hausner ratio calculation for bulk density is simultaneously evaluated to capture flowability as an additional segregation driver.

 Methodology & Formulas